Patient incentives

 Why do women respond less strongly?

-Surprisingly, women exhibit significantly less anticipatory behavior.
-While men show a notable increase in healthcare spending, women's expenditures remain nearly unchanged on average.
+Surprisingly, women exhibit significantly less forward-looking behavior.
+While men show a notable increase in healthcare expenditures, women’s expenditures remain almost unchanged on average.
 The reasons for these differences are varied.
+One possible explanation is that women generally plan their healthcare spending differently and may respond less strongly to financial incentives.
+It is also possible that women, on average, use regular healthcare services more frequently, leaving them with less flexibility to adjust their expenditures in advance.

 Conclusion